girlscript/winter-of-contributing/Frontend_Web_Development_React_Angular_Vue/React/Week 6/Good Coding Practices.md

 export default App;
 ```

--**Linting** : Using Linting keeps the code errorfree and makes sure that the syntax is correct.
+- **Linting** : Using Linting keeps the code errorfree and makes sure that the syntax is correct.
 Example: ESLint-plugin-React provides React specific linting rules for ESLint.

 ```
 npm install eslint --save-dev

 ```

--**Testing** : Testing the development code before pushing to production is a major check to prevent any problems or breaks on the user end.
+- **Testing** : Testing the development code before pushing to production is a major check to prevent any problems or breaks on the user end.
 One such testing tool is the JavaScript test runner, Jest.
 It uses jsdom to emulate the HTML DOM for testing React.

 ```
 npm install --save-dev jest